WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 When verifying a Blockcert, the Issuer is checked to ensure that its public key anchored the Blockcert to the blockchain.
 After this check, the `revocationList` is checked to ensure that the issuer has not revoked their credential.

-One field added to this is the `IntroductionURL`:
+One field added to this is the `IntroductionURL`.

 **IntroductionURL**

 This is used for a client (ie, Blockcerts Wallet) to do a POST API call to transmit their public key to the issuer for them to include the key in the `RecipientProfile` of a Blockcerts.

-More information about the exact schema being used for Blockcerts can be found here (https://www.blockcerts.org/schema/2.0/context.json) & general information here (https://github.com/blockchain-certificates/cert-schema/blob/master/docs/schema-2.md).
+More information about the exact schema being used for Blockcerts can be found [here](https://www.blockcerts.org/schema/2.0/context.json) & general information [here](https://github.com/blockchain-certificates/cert-schema/blob/master/docs/schema-2.md).

 This URL-based "Issuer Profile" will be improved by using DID's for issuers.
 More on this later.

-TODO there's several other fields that are not standardized in BC.
-List them here.

 ## Blockcerts as VC Implementation